 In the rest of this article we will explore the Bible in more depth, and deal with the passages which are most often misquoted as proofs of Jesus’ divinity.
 We will show, with God’s help, that these do not mean what they are so often used to prove.

 (2) Evidence From the Acts of the Apostles:

-Jesus performed many miraculous wonders, and he without doubt said a lot of wonderful things about himself.
-Some people use what he said and did as a proof that he was God.
+Jesus performed many miraculous wonders, and he without a doubt said a lot of wonderful things about himself.
+Some people use what he said and did as proof that he was God.
 But his original disciples who lived and walked with him, and were eyewitnesses to what he said and did, never reached this conclusion.

-The Acts of the Apostles in the Bible details the activity of the disciples over a period of thirty years after Jesus was lifted up to heaven.
+The Acts of the Apostles in the Bible detail the activity of the disciples over a period of thirty years after Jesus was lifted up to heaven.
 Throughout this period they never refer to Jesus as God.
 They continually and consistently use the title God to refer to someone else other than Jesus.

-Peter stood up with the eleven disciples and addressed the crowd saying: “Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.”
+Peter stood up with the eleven disciples and addressed the crowd saying: “Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders, and signs, which God did among you through him, as you yourselves know.”
 (Acts 2:22).

 It was God, therefore, who did the miracles through Jesus to convince people that Jesus was backed by God.
 Peter did not see the miracles as proof that Jesus is God.

 In fact, the way Peter refers to God and to Jesus makes it clear that Jesus is not God.
 For he always turns the title God away from Jesus.
 Take the following references for example: